Tips for Patients Taking Xarelto or Other Blood Thinners

 If you have been prescribed Xarelto (rivaroxaban), Coumadin (warfarin), or any other anticoagulant or blood thinner, be aware that you're taking a potentially dangerous drug.
 Use of blood thinning medications can have serious and even deadly side effects.
 If you have suffered adverse side effects or lost a loved one due to the use of a blood thinner, you need to contact a Xarelto injury attorney.

 Farah & Farah has built a reputation for standing up on behalf of injured citizens.
-To get the settlement you need, call Farah & Farah at (800) 533-3555 for a free case evaluation.

 Side Effects of Xarelto